Furnace Humidifiers 101

 While an ideal humidity for homes can be as low as 5%, people feel the most comfortable in environments with about 60% humidity.
 Unfortunately, houses can have a hard time coping with this in cold weather.
 Too little humidity makes people feel uncomfortable.
 Too much can cause condensation, mold, mildew, and rot in homes as the warm moist air hits cool surfaces.
 Contrary to common sense, homeowners actually have to LOWER the humidistat setting as the weather outside gets colder.
 Why?
 The colder it is outside, the easier it is for condensation to form on cool surfaces like windows.
 Homeowners can reduce condensation by lowering the interior humidity level.
 The recommended house humidity levels are:

 |-20°F to -10°F||20%|

 Keeping an eye on the amount of condensation on your windows is another great way to gage your house humidity level.
 In addition, room temperature and humidity monitors available at hardware and building supply stores can also help you manage humidity.

 If you want to learn more about your home and enjoyed these tips, order a copy of the Home Reference Book.
-You can also receive all the latest updates from Carson Dunlop by subscribing to our blog, following us on Twitter or liking us on Facebook.
+You can also receive all the latest updates from Carson Dunlop by following us on Twitter or liking us on Facebook.